Mitsubishi Lancer: Asia

 Hong Kong received its unique edition of the Lancer in 2008, dubbed the Lancer 2.0.
 The car comes in two trim levels, without a name for either of them.
 Both are equipped with the 4B11 2.0-liter engine, seven airbags, eight-speaker stereo system, adaptive front-lighting system (AFS) with HID as well as 18-inch alloy wheels.
 The upper trim has a Ralliart style body kit which includes a revised front bumper, side skirt, rear bumper with diffuser, and the addition of a correct-to-Evolution X rear spoiler, while the lower trim makes do without the above-mentioned features.

-In the Philippines, the 9th generation Lancer was launched in mid-2008 as the "Lancer EX" to differentiate it from the previous generation Lancer sold alongside it, which would be discontinued by 2012.
-It was initially available only with a 2.0-litre 4B11 powerplant.
-The top-of-the-line GT and GT-A were added into the lineup in 2008.
-The GT and GT-A were essentially the same, both coming with rear spoilers, side skirts, and 18" alloy wheels, the only difference being that the GT came with a 5-speed manual, while the GT-A came with a CVT transmission with paddle shifters.
-A Ralliart version was also available, with a 2.0-litre single turbo engine making 240 hp paired to a 6-speed dual clutch automatic transmission.
+In the Philippines, the 9th generation Lancer was launched in mid-2008 as the "Lancer EX" to differentiate it from the previous generation Lancer sold alongside it, which would be discontinued in 2012.
+It is only offered with a 2.0-litre 4B11 powerplant, and trims were the top-of-the-line GT and GT-A. The GT and GT-A were essentially the same, both coming with rear spoilers, side skirts, and 18-inch alloy wheels.
+The only differences between that GT came with a 5-speed manual, which was discontinued in 2010, while the GT-A came with an INVECS-III CVT with paddle shifters.
+A Ralliart version was produced place in 2010, with a 2.0-litre single turbo engine, making 240 hp, paired to a 6-speed dual-clutch transmission.
 Like the Evolution X, it came with an all-wheel-drive system featuring active yaw control and an active center differential.

-In 2011, 3 trim levels were available: the base GLX which had no fog lights and three-beam headlights.
-It came with a 1.6-litre 4A92 MIVEC engine, making 117 hp, paired to a 5-speed manual or a 4-speed automatic.
-The mid-range GLS has fog lights, GPS navigation with touchscreen.
-The same transmission options as the GLX were available.
-The top-of-the-line MX adds HID headlights, a blue LCD monitoring screen beneath the speedometer, and paddle-shifters.
-In 2010 the GT trim was phased out, while in 2012, the GLS was phased out.
+In 2011, 3 trim levels were offered as the previous generation; the base GLX with a 5-speed manual or 4-speed INVECS-II transmission, the mid-range GLS, which was discontinued in 2012 and higher-spec MX were both equipped with a 4-speed INVECS-II transmissions and all powered with a 1.6-litre 4A92 MIVEC engines.
+The refreshed Lancer EX was launched in 2016 with 2 trim levels available; the GLS with a 1.6-litre 4A92 MIVEC engine, mated with a 5-speed manual transmission and GT-A also with a 2.0-litre 4B11 engine, equipped with an electronic sunroof and mated with an INVECS-III CVT transmission.

 Between August 2015 and August 2017, GHK Motors (Mitsubishi Brunei) had offered a version of the Lancer Sportback under the name Mitsubishi Galant in Brunei.
 The Galant is equipped with the 2.4-liter engine, 18-inch alloy wheels, a Ralliart style front grille, side skirts, rear spoiler, and sports front seats.